rhcad/vgandroid/README.md

    - Type `./build.sh APP_ABI=x86` to build for the x86 (Intel Atom) Emulator.

    - Type `./build.sh -swig` to regenerate the kernel JNI classes.

+   - Need to install the lastest version of [SWIG](http://sourceforge.net/projects/swig/files/) 3.0, and add the location to PATH on Windows.
+SWIG 2.x may can't parse UTF-8 header files on Windows.

 # How to Debug native code